flightaware/piaware/README.md

 faup1090 is a version of dump1090 that only has the ability to connect to the binary beast output port of dump1090 or another program capable of putting out that format such as modesmixer, and provides the filtered key-value pairs on port 10001.

-In summary, FlightAware's dump1090 is standard dump1090 with the added port 10001 and running FlightAware's dump1090 is slightly more efficient than running faup1090.
+In summary, FlightAware's dump1090 is standard dump1090 with the added port 10001 stuff and running FlightAware's dump1090 is slightly more efficient than running standard dump1090 and piaware running faup1090 to translate.